-Your inpatient benefits are based upon the date of admission.
+Note: To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
+Even if you admission.
 If you are admitted to the hospital in 2024 and are not discharged until 2025, the 2024 copayments will apply until you are discharged from the hospital or transferred to a skilled nursing facility.